-- Scholarship in 1984 at the University of Liverpool
+- Scholarship in 1984 at University of Liverpool

-Prof LM Chu graduated from Ecology, The University of Liverpool for his PhD in 1988, and is currently an Associate Professor in the School of Life Sciences at The Chinese University of Hong Kong.
+Prof Chu graduated from Ecology, The University of Liverpool for his PhD in 1988.
 He is genuinely interested in applied ecology and environmental management.
-His research areas include restoration ecology, slope ecology, urban ecology and pollution studies, and his teaching specialisms are environmental biology and biotechnology, conservation biology, applied botany and applied ecology.
-He served for many years in the Biology Subject Committee of the Hong Kong Examinations Authority and the Curriculum Development Council (ED), as well as the Environment and Conservation Fund (EPD).
-He was the Chairman and Vice Chairman of the Institute of Biology, Hong Kong Branch, and is the founding member and executive council member of the Hong Kong Institute of Horticultural Science.
+His research areas include urban ecology, restoration ecology and pollution studies, and his teaching specialisms are environmental biology and biotechnology, conservation biology, applied ecology and applied botany.
+He was listed as a science scholar in the World’s Top 2% Scientists (Career-long impact) by Stanford University in 2022.
+He served for many years in the Biology Subject Committee of the Hong Kong Examinations Authority and the Curriculum Development Council (ED), the Environment and Conservation Fund (EPD) as well as the Country and Marine Parks Board (AFCD).
+He is now a member of the Urban Forestry Advisory Panel (DevB).
+He was the Chairman and Vice Chairman of the Institute of Biology (Hong Kong Branch), and is currently the President of the Hong Kong Institute of Horticultural Science.